 - Always be open to a re-direct if Director gives you another way to do your scene

-- Go into the room with confidence
+- Go into the room with positive energy and enthusiasm, but not bouncing off the walls

 - Understand the script and know your character before you begin